 - Leave your CV uncluttered from distracting italics, capitals and colours.

-- Much benefit can be gained from using bullet points, bold font and underlining to emphasize the most important information
+- Many benefits can be gained from using bullet points, bold font and underlining to emphasize the most important information

 - Don't just send in a cobbled-together LinkedIn CV from years ago.
 Any good recruiter or employer will bounce that back as an expression of interest only and request a full CV to allow you to be seriously considered and matched to a job role

 It is vital to spell check your CV for typing and spelling errors.
 Also, grammar and flow should be checked to ensure that your construction CV reads well.
 Check you have your computer software checking what you are writing using the correct English settings relevant to your country of application ( UK English / American English etc.)